Hiatus on 17 Seconds Festive Fifty no.1 track 2011

 hiatus1

-Having notified Cyrus Shahrad – who I interviewed earlier this year – that he was no.1 in my Festive Fifty, I asked him if he would like to add anything.
+Having notified Cyrus Shahrad – who I interviewed earlier this year – that he was no.1 in my Festive Fifty, I asked him if

 I might have been expecting a brief ‘thanks-really appreciate this…’ Instead, I got a very thoughtful, eloquent reflection on the track and how it ended up being not just a historical reference, but also a lesson to the present and future.